MBTA Customer Experience

 Bus Priority Infrastructure

 Transit priority projects have been implemented in several municipalities in Greater Boston, including Arlington, Boston, Cambridge, Chelsea, Everett, Lynn, Malden, Quincy, Roslindale, Somerville, and Watertown.
-At the end of FY22, a total of 42.9 bus priority miles were active, an increase of over 100 percent from 17.7 miles in FY21.
+At the end of FY23, a total of 41.9 bus priority miles were active, a small reduction from FY22.
+This reduction was due to a methodological adjustment, reducing the value from 42.9 miles in FY22.

-At the end of FY22, 86 transit priority signals were active, an increase of 6% over FY21.
+At the end of FY23, 91 transit priority signals were active, an increase of 5.8 percent over FY22.
 More information on in-progress and upcoming transit priority projects can be found on the MBTA website.

 Passenger Benefits from Bus Priority Corridors

 The MBTA prioritizes implementing transit priority projects in corridors with high congestion and delay, as well as high ridership, to benefit the most possible passengers.
-In the spring rating of FY22, 38,000 passenger miles were in bus priority corridors or queue jumps on an average weekday, an increase from 23,000 passenger miles in the spring of FY21.
+In the spring of FY23, 54K passenger miles were in bus priority corridors or queue jumps on an average weekday, a 42.1 percent increase from 38K passenger miles in the spring of FY22.
 The increase in passenger miles is attributed to higher average ridership as well as Bus Priority project additions, including the Columbus Ave center-running bus lane, Broadway Ave in Revere, and Centre Street in Malden.
-38,000 passenger miles equates to 5.7 percent of average weekday passenger miles with direct benefits from bus priority corridors, an increase from 4.6 percent in the spring of FY21.
+54K passenger miles equates to 7.5 percent of average weekday passenger miles with direct benefits from bus priority corridors, an increase from 5.7 percent in the spring of FY22.

 Many more riders experience indirect benefits from bus priority corridors due to the improvement in reliability to the rest of the route during operating hours.
 Indirect areas that benefit from priority corridors include a route’s preceding or successive miles from a bus priority lane, as well as the subsequent route a bus may take after completing a trip that includes a bus priority corridor.
-In the spring rating of FY22, 51 percent of passenger miles on an average weekday were on trips that benefitted from bus priority corridors and thus received indirect benefits from transit priority projects, up from 30 percent in the spring of FY21.
-This increase is attributed to a greater number of active bus priority corridors in FY22 compared to the previous FY21.
+In the spring of FY23, 60.5 percent of passenger miles on an average weekday were on trips that benefitted from bus priority corridors and thus received indirect benefits from transit priority projects, up from 51 percent in the spring of FY22.
+This increase is attributed to a greater number of active bus priority corridors in FY23.